noahehall/theBookOfNoah/0current/security/websecurity.md

         - you should be able to query for the MX record in your BFF
       - always send an email verificaiton link when a user signs up
         - include a validation token that links back to a record in your DB, that you can reference when a user clicks the email in their inbox
+      - banning disposable email accounts: there are blacklists you can d/l from the net
+    - securing password resets: only send pw resets to email addresses youve previously validated; and the they should be shortlived (e.g. expires in 60 seconds)

+    - requiring complex passwords: include numbers, symbols, and mix-case letters with a minimum length

+      - studies have shown password length is more important than anything else

+    - securely storing passwords: i.e. never plain text db records

+      - hashing passwords: cryptographic hash algorithm before being stored in the DB
+        - converts the raw tring of input into a bitstring of fixed length that maes it computationally unfeasible to revers the process

+    -

 ### session hijacking